scriptPilot/app-framework/DOCUMENTATION.md

 ### Global data object

-App Framework provides a global data object, which will be restored immediately on each application reload and is accessible in any Vue hook `created` or later.
+App Framework provides a global data object for common used data or setting.

+The data object will be restored immediately on each application reload and is accessible in any Vue hook `created` or later.

 - To save data, use `this.$root.saveData(path, value)`
 - To remove data, use `this.$root.removeData(path)`